floshin/acrolib/training/periodisation.md

 2. **Balance of Higher and Lower Intensity:** Every form of periodisation involves some sort of higher intensity (pushing harder for strength, but putting much pressure on the body and joints) and lower intensity training (focusing more on musculature, mass building and/or joint health).
 This can happen on a block basis in form of deload weeks, but it can as well happen in form of lower intensity, higher volume sessions vs. higher intensity, lower volume sessions that switch on a weekly or daily basis in waves, or it can happen in form of a slow and steady improvement from endurance over volume to intensity.
 It is important to work both at higher and lower intensity.
 Only lower intensity may result in much endurance and healthy joints (if one isn't doing high intensity partner work), but strength will suffer.
 Only higher intensity may result in much strength, but ones joint health and endurance, cardio-vascular health etc. will suffer.
 Thus, one has to have both, balance out both.
 A strict programme can do that, a flexible programme can do that and an intuitive one can do that as well.

+## Different foci of progression

-Based on these insights we can say, that periodisation can be approached from different angles.
+Periodisation can be approached from different angles.
 A periodisation plan can focus on intensity and measure progress by intensity alone or primarily.
 It can focus on volume or endurance and measure progress by volume or endurance alone or primarily.
 A periodisation plan can also be focused on skill execution instead and there can be diverse mixed approaches.
+Below I will shortly describe such different foci.

-## Intensity-focused progression
+### Intensity-focused progression

 If one is a pure strength athlete, then the main goal is lifting more and more weight, increasing intensity.
 Therefore it makes sense to develop a programm that is focused on intensity.
 This usually works by volume progression to build more muscle and then strength focused phases to increase strength and improve usage of the muscle mass gained.
 For an acrobat, lifting more and more weight is not the goal, therefore an intensity-focused progression may not be optimal, although in many cases improvement of intensity is an important part of the training.

-## Volume-focused progression
+### Volume-focused progression

 If one doesn't necessarily want more and more strength, but e.g. has to move a very specific kind of weight for a long time repeatedly, such as is the case e.g. in sports such as crossfit, where there are relatively low technical standards (when compared with acrobatics), since it is mostly about getting the weight up fast and as often as possible, a volume-focused progression is suitable.
 A frequency-focused progression is always a progression of volume as well.
 In acrobatics this kind of focus isn't appropriate either, as our focus doesn't lie on getting weight up as fast and as often as possible, our focus lies on getting the partner or oneself up as precisely and as beautifully as possible, which is a very different focus.

-## Endurance-focused progression
+### Endurance-focused progression

 An endurance-focused progression obviously makes sense most for endurance-athletes.
 Just as intensity and volume are of relevance for everyone to some degree, so is endurance, but in acrobatics it is not the main focus either.
 It is not our main goal e.g. to hold an element with the partner for an hour or to do 50 saltos in a row or to perform the entire routine 10 times with no pause.
 We hold elements for 3 seconds and the routine takes 2 minutes or 2:30.

-## Technique-focused progression
+### Technique-focused progression

 In acro the main focus lies on technique and artistry, on improving *technical execution* and *artistic expression*.
 The technical execution requires specific amounts of strength, of volume and intensity.
 There is, in theory, an optimal amount of strenght/intensity, an optimal amount of regularly/easily handable volume and there is an optimal amount of endurance.
 That doesn't mean that ever more strength, more volume and endurance might not be preferable, but there is a point at which we can clearly say that there is *enough* or ideally more than enough for what is needed, so as to be able to focus solely on the technical execution and the artistic expression.
 That is the theoretical goal.

 But how can technical and artistic progress be measured?
 It can be measured by criteria such as those of the code of points.
 Thus measuring progress is not the problem; it is obvious to any skilled acro coach.
 The question is rather: How can we create a progressive overload in regard to technical execution and artistic expression?
 Because becoming stronger or working with more volume or having more endurance, all of that will not in itself cause progress in execution and expression.
 They are requirements for better technical execution and artistic expression to a degree, but they aren't the same.

-### Overload of Technical Execution
+#### Overload of Technical Execution

 An overload of technical execution or simply a progress in technical execution can be described with "doing better more often".